Where To Stay Resorts Dining Things To Do

 If you plan your snorkeling trip well in advance you can join the World Wide Fund for Nature (WWF) on one of its regular –surveys of the sea–grasses and shallow corals.
 And of course you simply must go snorkeling over the giant clam beds, which will leave you open mouthed with excitement.

-For those who really must get their adrenaline rush through speed but find a drift dive in a six knot current or a twelve knot spinnaker run or a 25–knot windsurf ride a little tame then Jet Skis are tolerated, to be used off the beaches that face the Verde Passage, including Sabang Beach and White Beach; ask at your chosen beach resort.
+For those who really must get their adrenaline rush through speed but find a drift dive in a six knot current or a twelve knot spinnaker run or a 25–knot windsurf ride a little tame then Jet Skis are tolerated, to be used off the beaches that face the Verde Passage, including Sabang Beach and White Beach; ask at your chosen beach resort and please observe the speed limits where they apply.

 Perhaps surprisingly, sport fishing is not a huge sport around Puerto Galera but there are at least two sport fishing charter outfits you can engage here.
-Trolling for Spanish mackerel and bottom fishing for snapper and grouper are the most popular, but you may hook into a barracuda, tuna or a marlin out at the East or West ends of Verde Island Passage.
-Ask at the Big Apple Dive Resort on Sabang Beach for more information.
+Trolling for Spanish mackerel & Mahi-mahi and bottom fishing for snapper and grouper are the most popular, but you may hook into a barracuda, tuna or a marlin out at the East or West ends of Verde Island Passage.

-If you do not want to bring your own golf clubs then you can rent suitable golf club sets from the Ponderosa Golf Club.
-And if you have friends who don’t play golf then still take them along for there is plenty to see and do for non–golfers.
-All the best beach resorts will organize transport up to Ponderora Golf Club – the golf course in the mountains.
+If you do not want to bring your own golf clubs then you can rent suitable golf club sets from the Ponderosa Golf & Country Club.
+And if you have friends who don’t play golf then still take them along for there is plenty to see and do for non–golfers including relaxing at the clubhouse restaurant.
+All the best beach resorts will organize transport up to Ponderora Golf& Country Club – the golf course in the mountains or you can rent a cottage at the golf club itself, with spectacular views over the Verde Island Passage and some of the most colorful sunsets.

 You can hike through the rainforested hills and study the flora and fauna including rare wild orchids and birds or, you can become a beachcomber and walk from bay to bay at low tide.
-Alternatively you can hike up to the waterfalls and bathe in the crystal clear and refreshingly cool mountain streams.
+Alternatively you can hike up to the waterfalls (the Tukuran Falls is by far the best waterfall adventure) and bathe in the crystal clear and refreshingly cool mountain streams.

 The Puerto Galera museum provides an interesting insight into the history and changed culture of the town through the Spanish, American and Japanese colonial periods.
 Located near the church above Muelle Pier the museum is open most hours of daylight, except on Sundays.